Louisburgh, County Mayo

-Road access

-Louisburgh is located on the R335 regional road.
-It can be approached from Westport (13 miles) or from Leenane (19 miles).
-The former approach passes along Clew Bay on one side and Croagh Patrick on the other, while the latter passes through lake and mountain scenery past Doo Lough and Delphi Lodge.

-Bus services

-Bus Éireann local route 450 (Louisburgh-Lecanvey-Westport-Achill) provides several daily journeys in each direction.
-The company's Thursday-only route to Killeen and Killadoon was discontinued in November 2020.

-Rail access

-The nearest rail services are from Westport railway station, approximately 24 km distant.
-There are several trains a day from Westport to Dublin Heuston via Athlone.

 History

 Most of Louisburgh lies within the townland of Clooncarrabaun (an anglicisation of Cluain Cearbán).
+Evidence of ancient settlement in the area includes ringfort, enclosure and slab-lined burial sites in the neighbouring townlands of Bunowen, Caher and Carrowclaggan.

+Kilgeever Abbey, located to the east of the town, was built in the 12th century on the site of an earlier early Christian church.
+The abbey site consists of a ruined church, a graveyard and a holy well, where pilgrimages or patterns take place.

-The town was constructed in 1795 by the 3rd Earl of Altamount (later 1st Marquess of Sligo), John Denis Browne of Westport, to house Catholic refugees who fled sectarian conflict in the north of Ireland.
-Originally a planned town, it retains many of the eighteenth-century features in style and scale.
-The 1st Marquess of Sligo named the town Louisburgh in memory of his uncle, Captain Henry Browne, who fought on the British side against the French in the battle of Louisburg in 1758.
+The town of Louisburgh itself dates largely from 1795, when John Browne, 3rd Earl of Altamont of Westport (later 1st Marquess of Sligo) developed the settlement to house Catholic refugees fleeing sectarian conflict in the north of Ireland.
+Originally a planned town, it retains many of the 18-century features in style and scale.
+The 1st Marquess of Sligo named the town Louisburgh in memory of his uncle, Captain Henry Browne, who fought on the British side against the French in the Siege of Louisburg in 1758.
 Louisburg (or Louisbourg in French) was a French fortress on Cape Breton Island, Nova Scotia, Canada.
 As a result of the British victory, a temporary unit of Louisbourg Grenadiers was formed, in which his uncle was a captain.

-Kilgeever Abbey is just outside the town, and consists of a ruined church, a graveyard and a holy well, where pilgrimages or patterns take place.
+The Church of Ireland church in Louisburgh was built in 1828 and dedicated to Saint Catherine, while the Catholic church was completed in 1861 and is dedicated to Saint Patrick.